SynapticSage/CodeWeave/README.md

 - `--tree`: Prepend a file tree (generated via the 'tree' command) to the output file.
 Only works for local folders.
 The tree follows the same exclusion patterns specified by `--exclude` and `--excluded_dirs`.
 - `--tree_flags`: Flags to pass to the 'tree' command (e.g., '-a -L 2').
 If not provided, defaults will be used.
 - `--topN`: Show the top N lines of each file in the output as a preview.
+- `--program`: Run a specified program on each file matching a given filetype.
+Format: `filetype=command`.
+The command will be run with the file path as an argument, and the output will be included in the output file.
+Use `*` as the filetype to run the command on all files.

 ### Example Usage